A Timeless Asset Class

 Vacation Architecture | sorinadumitru.com

-4. No money for a vacation?
+4. Do you hate vacations?
 Just go off season.

 Popular vacation spots can be even more beautiful off season, especially in those mild climate regions.
 If you can take some days off during the month of January, you will be greatly surprised on what positive effect that has.
 Your mind becomes restful.
 Your budget doesn’t take a big hit.
 All of the places studied in this book can be easily visited in off season months such as January or February.
 If anything, during those cooler months, those places that are usually crowded and overheated become empty.
 No people, no heatwave.
 This is a great time to walk around the streets more, to be more mindful about your surrounding environment.
 This book will help you with that.